dgcuff/ellison-glass-teat/README.md

 - "Tell It All Brother" (song): 17 Jul 1970
 - Texaco lead-free gasoline: 22 May 1970; 3 Jul 1970; 17 Jul 1970
 - _Toast of the Town, The_: see _Ed Sullivan Show, The_
-- "Tommy the Traveler" (undercover police officer): 26 Jun 1970
+- "Tommy the Traveler" (nom de guerre for undercover police officer Thomas Tongyai): 26 Jun 1970
 - [Thomas, Danny](https://en.wikipedia.org/wiki/Danny_Thomas): 3 Apr 1970
 - Three Dog Night: 8 May 1970
 - Tongyai, Thomas ("Tommy the Traveller"): 26 Jun 1970